RatneshSingh/gtf2gff3.pl-modified-to-work/README.md

 --Changed the delimiter from tab to space(\s+)

---Collected attributes in array and jined with space again to create attribute text.
+--Collected attributes in array and joined with space again to create attribute text.